bihai/coreVM/README.md

 that object.

 The current version of the garbage collector has a non-copying, non-generational, and stop-the-world implementation.
-Future works are needed to improve the GC with more optimizations.
+Future works to improve and optimize GC performance are in the roadmap.

 ### Core Runtime
 The core runtime layer is the central component that interacts with the rest of